If there’s one thing the members of the Class of 2023 have learned to handle, it’s the unexpected.

-Iron sharpens iron, as the old saying goes, and the graduates of 2022 have demonstrated their ability to navigate any change, no matter how vertigo-inducing it may seem.
-In the newly-launched website dedicated to this year’s graduates, you will meet Huskies who are veterans, Huskies who are activists, Huskies who are researchers, Huskies who are the first in their family to attend college, and Huskies who are carrying on a proud family tradition of earning a UConn degree.
+But the graduates of 2023 have demonstrated the ability to navigate any change, no matter how vertigo-inducing it may seem, and emerge on the other side better, wiser, and ready for more.
+In the newly launched website dedicated to this year’s graduates, you will meet Huskies who are veterans, Huskies who are philanthropists, Huskies who are already well into professional careers, Huskies who are the first in their family to attend college, and Huskies who are carrying on a proud family tradition of earning a UConn degree.

-Reading their stories – the familiar memories of initially feeling intimidated by the huge University community before finding a niche; the enthusiasm for work accomplished and plans made; the private jokes and lifelong bonds – gives us a sense of what it means to be a Husky in 2022.
+Reading their stories – the familiar memories of initially feeling intimidated by the size of the University community before finding a niche; the enthusiasm for work accomplished and plans made; the private jokes and lifelong bonds – gives us a sense of what it means to be a Husky in 2023.

 Although many things have changed since that day in 1883 when six young Connecticut residents received the first degrees awarded in the institution’s history, the sense that all UConn’s riches can be contained within the experiences of each student has remained.